ToshioCP/Gtk4-tutorial/src/sec17.src.md

 ## Menu bar

-A menu bar and menus are traditional style.
+A menu bar and menus are traditional.
 Menu buttons are often used instead of a menu bar lately, but the old style is still used widely.

 Applications have only one menu bar.